-If you are looking to save money on your mortgage or other large loan, there is one simple change you can make that could save you tens of thousands of in interest charges, and allow you to pay your loan off several years early.
+If you are looking to save money on large loans, there is one simple change you can make that could save you hundreds or thousands of in interest charges, and allow you to pay your loan off several months to years early.
 The secret is to cut your monthly loan payment in half.
 Then send this amount in every two weeks rather than once a month.
 Since a year has 52 weeks, you will make 26 payments.
 This is the equivalent of making 13 monthly payments instead of 12.
-If the biweekly loan payment arrangement is set up correctly, the extra mortgage payment all goes toward paying down the loan's principal.
+If the biweekly loan payment arrangement is set up correctly, the extra loan payment all goes toward paying down the loan's principal.
 Reducing the loan balance faster substantially reduces the total amount of interest that will paid.
 Let's take a look at an example to see how this cost savings is achieved.

 The gains from making biweekly payments are easier to notice with longer term loans & loans for higher Dollar amounts.
 Let's say a homeowner has a $100,000 30-year fixed rate mortgage with a 6.5% interest rate.
 If it takes the homeowner the entire 30 years to pay off the loan, the homeowner will end up making 360 monthly payments of $632.
 This amounts to $127,544 in interest and $100,000 in principal.
 The grand total paid would be $227,544.
 If the homeowner set up biweekly loan payments instead, they would pay $316 every two weeks for 24 years.
 The total amount of interest paid would be only $97,214 in addition to the $100,000 principal.
 By making this one simple change, the homeowner will save $30,329 in interest and pay their loan off six years early!

 To find out how much you could potentially save on either a new or existing loan, you can plug in your numbers for principal loan balance, annual interest rate and amortization period (length of loan).
 The above calculator will give you a comparison between the monthly and biweekly payment schedule.